animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-To enable this feature, you must use SDG’s annotation configuration support specifically with the `@EnableEntityDefineRegions` and `@EnableIndexing` annotations, as follows:
+To enable this feature, you must use SDG's annotation configuration support specifically with the `@EnableEntityDefineRegions` and `@EnableIndexing` annotations, as follows: